igbatov/sci-map/README.md

 # Concept

-Goal: attract and direct human activity to push forward science as fast as possible.
+Goal: boost human activity to push forward science as fast as possible.

 This is first draft MVP of the application for crowdsourced "Map Of Science".
 Its intent is to show concept of the map and gather feedback to build appropriate application.

 The goal for the project is to
  - give clear and holistic view of all knowledge and problems that we have with the best explanations available
- - direct people into groups and companies for practical actions to solve this problems
+ - direct people into groups and companies for practical actions to solve these problems

 We post jobs and show their connection with question that will help to solve most interesting and hard question of humanity.

-We want to create search platform where one can select its skills and will find companies from our list that are searching for candidates with such skills.
+We also want to create search platform where one can select its skills and will find companies from our list that are searching for candidates with such skills.

 # Rules